dhh1128/canonical-quoted-text/README.md

 Sometimes a quotation contains a fragment that must survive exactly: a command, a hash, a snippet of code.
 Such a fragment is not human-friendly text at all.
 It is machine-readable syntax, and the transformations that make prose comparable would destroy it.

 A *protected span* is a run of characters the algorithm recognizes as machine-readable syntax rather than prose.
-None of the transformations in steps 4 through 7 inspects or alters its contents.
-Its line structure is another matter, and the paragraph after next says what happens to it.
+None of the transformations in steps 4 through 7 inspects or alters what it says.
+Its line structure is another matter &mdash; an inline span's interior line endings fold to a space, so the bytes are not untouched either &mdash; and the paragraph after next says what happens to it.
 There are three kinds: a fenced code block, an inline code span, and an HTTP(S) URL.

 Recognition happens once, on the input, before any transformation.
 Either the input satisfies the pattern or it does not.
 A span that only *becomes* recognizable later, because normalization folded a fullwidth character into a backtick or removing an invisible closed a gap in `http://`, was not machine-readable syntax when it arrived, and is treated as the prose it was.